The Patient Did Not Refuse the Trial. They Refused the Uncertainty.

 Clinical trial recruitment content sits between marketing and medical communication.
 That makes it dangerous.
 If the Turkish version sounds too promotional, it can feel unethical.
 If it sounds too clinical, it can scare patients away.
 If it sounds too simple, it can weaken informed understanding.

 Many teams translate recruitment content as if it were ordinary web copy.
 It is not.
 It must be accessible, medically responsible, legally careful, and emotionally calm.
+A normal content translation process is not enough when the reader is deciding whether to take the next step in a health-related study.

 A small tone error can change how patients perceive the entire study.